MartinThoma/MartinThoma.github.io/content/2018-06-27-make-json-serializable.md

 author: Martin Thoma
 date: 2018-06-27 20:00
 category: Code
-tags: Python, Software Development, JSON
+tags: Python, Software Engineering, JSON
 featured_image: logos/python.png
 ---
 When you're developing a service which has to communicate with a REST endpoint,